Sparse expansions of multicomponent oxide configuration energy using coherency & redundancy: Applications to Multi-component Oxides

 From Table \ref{tab:sparsest-results}, we see that for the sparsest expansions obtained, the ones fitted using the Potts frame result in the lowest error metrics with only a few exceptions where the Potts frame fits are still of comparable accuracy.
 Furthermore, the expansions based on the Potts frame result in the lowest or second lowest sparsity for all three systems.
 The results for the most accurate models in terms of full dataset RMSE in Table \ref{tab:accurate-results} show that the Potts frame results in both sparse and accurate models.
 For the cases where one of the CEM based fits results in a lower full RMSE, the sparsity of that model is compromised and substantially worse than the corresponding Potts frame fit.
 This behavior can also be observed in the results in Figure \ref{fig:fit-stats}, where the box plot for sparsity obtained with the Potts frame has a smaller interquartile range than that of the CEM based fits (with the exception of the 5-3-2 system where it is only slightly larger than that of the indicator based cluster expansion).

-Figure \ref{fig:compressiblity} shows the sorted magnitudes of the fitted coefficients for each expansion type and materials system for both the sparsest models and most accurate models obtained.
+Figure \ref{fig:compressiblity} shows the sorted magnitudes of the fitted coefficients (magnitude of the ECI times the multiplicity of the correlation function) for each expansion type and materials system for both the sparsest models and most accurate models obtained.
 Based on the adequacy of the resulting fit error metrics and the fast decay of coefficients shown in Figure \ref{fig:compressiblity}, we can conclude that the configuration energy if not exactly sparse is highly compressible---since signals or functions with power law decaying (or faster) coefficients can be well approximated by a small subset of terms.\cite{davenportIntroductionCompressedSensing2012} Specifically, a series of coefficients obey a power law decay if the sorted sequence satisfies the following,

-Where $c_i$ are the coefficients and $C, q > 0$ are constants.
+where $c_i$ are the coefficients and $C, q > 0$ are constants.
 For all expansion types we see that the coefficient magnitude decay is faster than the power law decay shown.

 We also see that in the results in Figure \ref{fig:compressiblity}, the coefficient decay of fits using the Potts frame are, at worst, the second fastest decaying series for both the sparsest and most accurate fits, such that expansions using the Potts frame are arguably more reliable in yielding sparser models than standard cluster expansions.
-This seems surprising considering that the total number of terms in the under-determined system is exceedingly larger than that of the standard cluster expansions.
-However, considering the geometry of the union of $s$-dimensional subspaces as illustrated in Figure \ref{fig:subspaces}, we posit that indeed functions of configurational energy lie close to one of these subspaces with high probability, and we can therefore accurately represent the function with a much smaller number of terms than the total considered in the under-determined system.
+This seems surprising considering that the total number of terms in the underdetermined system is exceedingly larger than that of the standard cluster expansions.
+However, considering the geometry of the union of $s$-dimensional subspaces as illustrated in Figure \ref{fig:subspaces}, we posit that indeed functions of configurational energy lie close to one of these subspaces with high probability, and we can therefore accurately represent the function with a much smaller number of terms than the total considered in the underdetermined system.
 Additionally, in light of the Theorem in Equation \ref{eq:cs-theorem}, the rapid decay of coefficients suggest that an $s$-sparse set of coefficients is close to the real coefficients and as a result the second term in the function approximation error is likely to be very small.